g-leech/argmin-gravitas/_posts/2017-01-07-estimating-controversy-simple.markdown

 First, what is "tractability"?

-  <b>tractability</b>: how easy something is to solve; how much you get done for a given amount of money, for instance.
+<p><b>tractability</b>: how easy something is to solve - how much you get done for a given amount of money, for instance.</p>

 My question is _How can we estimate political controversy?
-How can we relate this to tractability?_ Controversy and the difficulties that come with it are drag on tractability.
+How can we relate this to tractability?_ Controversy, and the difficulties that come with it, are a large drag on tractability.
 (They are a particularly big problem for anything which wants to use government resources.)

 On the face of it, these two things would be connected in the following way:<br><br>